dasec/hystck/docs/source/installation/guest.rst

 #################

 The first step in creating your virtual Ubuntu guest is creating the virtual machine.
 To do this, you will need to obtain a Ubuntu image.
-We recommend downloading an ISO-file from an official source such as ---
+We recommend downloading an ISO-file from an official source.

-..
-TODO insert link

 Although we recommend Ubuntu 19.10, you can use other versions as well - the installation process *should* remain the same.